Calendarium Solaris

 To create an account, click Log In in the navigation bar and then Sign up here.
 Registration is currently available during the trial period.

-Data policy: Calendarium Solaris stores only your username and password (hashed).
-Your calendar data stays on your own device.
+Data policy: Calendarium Solaris stores your username, a hashed password, and your end-to-end encrypted calendar data.
+The server cannot read your appointments — only you can, using your password.
 We do not track usage or share any data with third parties.